CedricAlb/webfom_share_params/README.md

+# Description

+A Drupal (8, 9) module to override the Webform Share share.js script and pass the parent page query parameters into the iframe

 # Usage

 - copy/paste the code to embed your form using Javascript method (via the "Share" tab of the webform)